 2. Any kind of failure in meeting these requirements may result in a court situation.

-When your car is used for business purpose, those expenses are tax-deductible.
+When your car is used for business purposes, those expenses are tax-deductible.
 Make proper records of such trips and do not mix it with personal trips.
 The deduction can be taken out using two methods:

 2. Actual Expense Method

 - Standard Mileage: This method is the easiest because it requires record keeping and minimal calculation.
-Write down the dates and the miles you drove your vehicle for business purpose.
+Write down the dates and the miles you drove your vehicle for business purposes.
 At the end multiply your annual miles by standard mileage rate which is 57.5 cent per mile.
 The answer will be your tax-deductible amount.

 - Actual Expense Method: For this, the percentage of business driving must be calculated for a full year along with operating charges such as gas, registration fees, repairs and insurance.
-Now let us say you spent $4000 as operating expenses and used your car for 10% business purpose, the result would be $400 as a deductible expense.
+Now let us say you spent $4000 as operating expenses and used your car for 10% business purposes, the result would be $400 as a deductible expense.